KeevaLyu/AA--SOC-Framework/README.md

 - Gradle
 - OpenJDK Java 8+

-## 2. Download project from GitHub
+## 2. Download the project from GitHub

 ```bash